 Chelsey Amanda Quaw (who also used the surname Heron) was 29 years old and a member of the Saik’uz First Nation.
-Chelsey was living in Houston, British Columbia but had recently moved to Saik’uz First Nation Territory in September to stay with her father and two siblings.
-Approximately 400 people live on the reserve which is located about 10 kilometres southwest of Vanderhoof, British Columbia.
+Chelsey was living in Houston, British Columbia, but had recently moved to Saik’uz First Nation Territory in September to stay with her father and two siblings.
+Approximately 400 people live on the reserve, which is located about 10 kilometres southwest of Vanderhoof, British Columbia.

 UPDATE - December 11, 2023